 As a Chthonic goddess, she was considered an “earth” deity, but not in the same sense as Gaia (for example).
 Her role as an earth goddess is associated with the types of animals she was associated with, especially dogs and horses, but also goats, donkeys, bulls, cows and other domestic animals.
 Lions and other big cats were also connected to Hekate.
 Her association with wild animals, like bee, deer and bear, is often through her connection/conflation with other goddesses, particularly Artemis but also Bendis.
 Keep in mind that these goddesses were viewed in diverse ways as well.
 Vulture is in The Greek Magical Papyri, but not directly with her in a spell or hymn.
 And if we include mythical beasts, she is connected with dragons and hydra in multiple sources.

 Hares and rabbits are not directly associated with Hekate in the ancient texts.
 There is a sideways connection through the Island of Delos which was also known as Lagia (Hare).
 This island is the birthplace of Artemis and is also associated with Hekate.
 Interestingly, the island was also known as Cynthia (latin for Cynthos).
 Both Artemis and Hekate were sometimes referred to as such.
-I am only referred to as such in the most formal situations, like at airports.
+Read my article about witches and rabbits here.

 Hekate’s Witchy Animals